Inheritance Act Claims

 The period after a loved one dies can be filled with grief and uncertainty, but it can be especially difficult if you haven't been left any inheritance or financial provision to support yourself.
 For spouses, civil partners, children and others who were financially dependent on the person who died, this can lead to worries about your financial security.

 In these cases, you may be entitled to make a claim for reasonable provision under the Inheritance (Provision for Family and Dependants) Act 1975.
-Such claims may entitle you to a lump sum or periodic payments from the deceased's estate in cases where you were not given a gift within their will.
+Such claims may entitle you to a sum of money from the deceased's estate.
+Especially if you are not due to receive anything under their will or the rules of intestacy.
 This can help you rebuild your life after the passing of your loved one, whether you use the money for alternative accommodation or to help with day-to-day life.

 How Switalskis can help you

-An Inheritance Act claim can be stressful, especially if you're not sure about the outcome.
-The solicitors at Switalskis understand the uncertainty that comes with letting a court decide whether you're owed financial provision, and how much.
+Dealing wiht an Inheritance Act claim can be stressful, especially if you're home or financial security is at stake.
+At Switalskis we understand the stress that this uncertainty can bring.
 That's why we start the process by discussing your situation in detail - it means we can offer a realistic assessment of your eligibility and what you should expect from the process.
 This also allows us to tailor our legal services to your specific requirements.

-We’re ready to provide emotional and legal support throughout the process, and we’ll take on the bulk of the legal responsibility for your claim so you can focus on the other things that are important.
-We’ll explain any legal complexities to empower you to make any decisions you need to make about your claim.
+We’ll explain any legal complexities to empower you to make informed decisions about your claim.
 Switalskis will stand by you to protect your rights throughout the claims process and provide the strongest possible evidence to support your claim for reasonable financial provision.

 Switalskis also has expertise in defending Inheritance Act claims, and can support beneficiaries thanks to our wealth of experience in this area of the law.